 Think of it this way: if your home security system included a Z-Wave thermostat, you would not only save yourself the headache of wondering if you’ve left your home thermostat on, but also waste less energy, and save money on electricity bills.
 (Z-Wave).
 Monthly monitoring fees for the top security systems can be as little as $19.99 a month but usually no more than $49.99 for a system that includes all available features, including live HD streaming video surveillance.
 There are even ways to save on installation costs with DIY home security systems.

 Ask yourself this: is it worth the cost of a nice dinner out to protect my biggest investment and asset from all the possible things that can happen when I’m not there, or even worse, when I am?
-A home security system can even pay for yourself when you consider the fact that installing one can result in up to a 20% discount on your homeowner’s insurance.
-You don’t have to be paranoid about security to appreciate the value of true peace-of-mind.
+A home security system can even pay for itself when you consider the fact that installing one can result in a significant discount on your homeowner’s insurance.
+You don’t have to be paranoid about security to appreciate the value of true peace of mind.

 You have a choice when it comes to your home security.
 If you choose a self-monitoring home security option, this means that you’ll receive notifications to your phone and you can choose what to do with them, such as whether you’d like to call the police.
 A self-monitoring home security system is, of course, less expensive than having professional monitoring.
 While it is a step up from not having any home security, you have to consider that there could be a situation where you’re unable to notify the police yourself.
 What if, heaven forbid, you’re in the house and there is a break-in, you’re held at gunpoint, helpless, and your cell phone gets a notification about a break-in?
 That’s great, but you already knew that, and if you could have, you would have already dialed 911.